 What is a Pawn Loan?

 A pawn loan is a quick, convenient and confidential way to borrow money.
 “Pawn” is another term used to describe a collateral loan where a Pawnbroker will lend money on items of value ranging from gold and diamond jewelry, firearms, musical instruments, televisions, electronics, and tools.
-The loan is based on the value of the collateral, and Advantage Trading Post offers one of the lowest interest rates in the state at 10% per month.
+The loan is based on the value of the collateral, and Advantage Trading Post offers a low interest rate at 15% per month.
 When a customer pays back the loan, their merchandise is returned to them.
-We offer monthly extensions/renewals where if you pay your 10% interest each month you will not lose your item, so simply put, a short-term cash need can be met with no credit check or legal consequences if the loan is not repaid.
+We offer monthly extensions/renewals where if you pay your 15% interest each month you will not lose your item, so simply put, a short-term cash need can be met with no credit check or legal consequences if the loan is not repaid.
 A customer may also choose to surrender his or her collateral as payment in full.

 How much does a pawn loan cost and how long can I leave my item in pawn?

-Advantage Trading Post charges one of the lowest interest rates in the state of Utah at 10% per month.
+Advantage Trading Post offers low interest rates of 15% per month.
 We offer a 30 day loan with a 30 day grace period so you can go up to 60 days initially without making a payment.
 As long as you make your monthly interest payment we will hold your merchandise for you until you can pay the loan in full.
 And if you decide to forfeit the loan, no problem, we consider your collateral as payment and place it in our inventory for sale.

 Can I pay extra on my loan or do I have to pay the principle back all at once?